-Gibran is an Ida B. Wells Society for Investigative Reporting Scholar at the Craig Newmark Graduate School of Journalism (part of CUNY) in New York City, earning a full merit scholarship in tuition and fees to receive a Master’s Degree in International Reporting.
+Gibran is an Ida B. Wells Society for Investigative Reporting Scholar at the Craig Newmark Graduate School of Journalism (part of CUNY) in New York City, earning a full merit scholarship in tuition and fees for her master’s degree in international reporting and broadcast journalism.
+This summer, she begins her career as an international correspondent, interning for EVN Report in Yerevan, Armenia, covering international security, geopolitics in the greater South Caucasus region, and culture.

-Gibran is also a production intern at CNN on Fareed Zakaria GPS, the network’s leading live foreign affairs broadcast show, where she contributes to the show’s international impact and is gaining experience working in both the newsroom and control room at the height of one of the nation’s most consequential Presidential elections and geopolitically tense times in world history.
+In Fall 2024, she interned at CNN on Fareed Zakaria GPS, the network’s flagship foreign affairs broadcast program.
+During her time at CNN, she contributed to the show’s international impact and gained experience working in both the newsroom and control room at the height of one of the nation’s most consequential Presidential elections and geopolitically tense times in world history.

 She has penned as a White House Correspondent, Opinions Editor & Contributor, and Political News & Features Staff Writer (including reporting on the 2016 U.S. Presidential Election and international humans rights coverage) for previous student newspapers.
 Her formal research experience includes work as an Undergraduate Research Assistant, analyzing international security, political violence, terrorism, insurgency, and human trafficking in the Middle East and Northern Africa for the since published literature of one of Boston College’s leading professors of International Affairs.